MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 See the code behind any card in your flow by selecting it in the canvas, and then selecting **Code View** in the action configuration pane.
 As you customize the code in the [Parameters](#parameters) tab, you can see the new code in the  **Code View** tab.

-The following screenshot is an exmple of the code for the **Compose** action card.
+The following screenshot is an example of the code for the **Compose** action card.

 :::image type="content" source="media/flows-designer/compose.png" alt-text="Screenshot of the code view of the Compose action card.":::